saucelabs/sauce-docs/docs/test-fairy/app-distribution/app-versioning.md

 ## Separating Apps and Builds

-If you upload an app with the same version and package name (or bundle identifier), and the app already exists in your account, the new app overrides the old app.
+When uploading an app to TestFairy, it's important to understand how TestFairy handles situations where an app with the same version and package name (or bundle identifier) already exists in your account.
+In such cases, the new app will override the old one, replacing it entirely.

-To keep the old app, you can do one of the following:
+To retain the previous app build, you have two options:

 1. Change the app version.
 Either increment the app version name or number or add a numeric/textual suffix.